 - creating child safe organisations

-- civil law reform
+- civil law reform.

 Criminal law reform

-The first priority of the Victorian Government has been the immediate safety of children.
+Since the publication of Betrayal of Trust, the first priority of the Victorian Government has been the immediate safety of children.
 The Victorian Government has introduced three new criminal offences to further protect children from abuse.

 The three new offences are: